raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 If you didn't hear anything then double check everything is plugged in correctly.
 If you're using the headphone jack of the Pi you'll need to use the command `sudo amixer cset numid=3 1` to redirect the audio.
 You may notice the tone sounds a bit wobbly at the start, this is just an artefact of pygame starting up and using up CPU cycles.
 Subsequent tones that we make will sound correct.

-##Step 2: Wire up the Morse Code key to the GPIO
+##Step 2: Wire up the Morse Code key to the GPIO pins

+All Morse Code keys work in a similar way to a normal push button.
+They have a couple of screw terminals for attaching a positive and a negative wire.
+When you press the key down two bits of metal touch causing the circuit to be completed.
+The effect would be the same if you just touched the two bare wires together.

-To connect your Morse Key to the GPIO pins we need to do a bit of physical computing.
-Our goal here is to make one of the GPIO pins go HIGH or LOW when we press and release the Morse Key.
-We can then detect that in our code and start and stop the tone sound accordingly.
+So to connect the Morse Key to the GPIO pins we need to do a bit of physical computing.
+Any GPIO pin can be set up as an input or an output.
+Output mode is for when you want to supply voltage to something like an LED or a BUZZER.
+However, input mode is for when you want to detect voltage coming from something.
+So since we want to detect the key being pressed we're going to use input mode.

+When a GPIO pin is in input mode the pin is said to be *floating* meaning that it has no fixed voltage level.
+That's no good for what we want.
+We need to categorically know either the key is down or the key is up.
+So we need to fix the voltage level of the pin so that it is no longer floating.
+We can do it in to ways:

+- A pull up circuit

+  Here we hard wire the pin to 3.3 volts so that it always reads HIGH.
+Then we can short the pin to ground via the Morse Key so that the pin will go LOW when you press it.

+- A pull down circuit

+  Here we wire the pin to ground so that it always reads LOW.
+Then we can short the pin to 3.3 volts through the key so that it goes HIGH when you press it.